Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Cholesterol

-Answer is C: Chromatin makes up chromosomes.
+Answer is C: Chromatin makes up chromosomes. - A major role for mitochondria is to:

 A. Synthesise fatty acids, phospholipids and steroids